FieldVal/fieldval-js/docs_src/FieldVal.md

-####THIS PROJECT SHOULD BE CONSIDERED "ALPHAWARE".
-ALTHOUGH WE USE THIS PROJECT IN PRODUCTION, WE ADVISE AGAINST DOING SO AT THIS STAGE UNLESS YOU ARE COMFORTABLE WITH FIXING BUGS YOURSELF.####

-The FieldVal library allows you to easily validate objects and provide readable and structured error reports.
+The FieldVal library allows you to easily create readable and structured error reports for any data.

+#####Look at FieldVal error structure to the right#####

+FieldVal comes with a collection of checks called BasicVal.
+These are standard checks such as email, numeric limits etc., but you can write your own FieldVal checks with simple functions.

-To start validating data, create a new instance of ```FieldVal``` with an object that you want to validates as the parameter.
+To start validating, pass your data to a new instance of ```FieldVal```.

-Then use the ```.get()``` function of the validator to retrieve values whilst simultatenously building an error report.
+Then use ```.get()``` to retrieve values whilst simultatenously building an error report.

-When you've finished retrieving keys, use ```.end()``` on the validator to retreive the error report or null if there were no errors.
+When you've finished validating, use ```.end()``` to retrieve the error report or null if there were no errors.

-####Run the example to the right####
+####Run the code example to the right####

-You can try out FieldVal using CodePen.
-Just click the "Run on CodePen" button and modify the code to see how you can use FieldVal.
+Try out FieldVal using CodePen by clicking the "Run on Codepen" button below the example.
 [FieldVal-All](http://github.com/FieldVal/fieldval-all-js) is included, so you can use BasicVal checks too.

-Try changing the data provided to the ```FieldVal``` constructor to see how the error changes. (hint: It's expecting an integer greater than or equal to 10).
+Try changing the data provided to ```FieldVal``` to see how the error changes.